Manor ISD Transcript Policy

 - Transcript fees are $3 per official transcript requested for previously enrolled students or after the five free official transcripts for current/active students.

-- Transcript fees can be paid by cash or money order made out to campus.
+- Transcript fees can be paid by cash with exact change only or money order made out to campus.

 - Transcript fees must be paid before the transcript can be picked up or sent.